FoleyLab/MolSSI-MAPOL-Charlotte-CMS/README.md

-# Tapia-MolSSI-2023
+# MolSSI-MAPOL-Charlotte-CMS
-Repository for the 2023 Tapia-MolSSI Workshop at Rice University
+Repository for the 2024 [MolSSI-MAPOL-Charlotte](https://pages.charlotte.edu/molssi-mapol-workshop/) workshop at UNC Charlotte!